 Why Modern Family Dental Care?

 Our gum disease treatment in Charlotte begins with a partnership between our office team and you.
 The treatment we offer at Modern Family Dental Care is a two-fold process, consisting of office therapy and at-home therapy.
-Our collective goal is to manage gum inflammation, which will allow our Charlotte and Concord dentist to prevent the jaw bone from dissolving more due to gum disease.
+Our collective goal is to manage gum inflammation that will allow our dentists to prevent the jaw bone from dissolving more due to gum disease.

 If you’re looking for dental care services, such as treatment for gum disease in Charlotte, contact one of our North Carolina dental offices today!